Exhibit A: Living off my income.

 Exhibit C: Not eating until I’m about to throw up.

 I have a serious issue with food intake.
-I don’t know if my parents starved me as a child, but many meals I eat way more than I probably should.
+Not sure if my parents starved me as a child, but many meals I eat way more than I probably should.
 I have this weird complex where I hate throwing food away.
 This means, even when I’m totally satisfied, I will eat another piece of pizza just so it doesn’t go in the garbage.
 Fortunately, I am relatively active and my metabolism apparently is too, so I still appear relatively fit.
-I gotta get over this weird psychological complex that says I must eat even if I’m not necessarily hungry, so that I don’t end up obese and with high blood pressure.
+I gotta get over this weird psychological complex that says I must eat even if I’m not necessarily hungry.
+Why?
+So I don’t end up obese and with high blood pressure.

 We bloggers typically only talk about the good things we are doing, so it’s refreshing to finally share some of the things I’ve been totally sucking at.
 What are some of your “good intentions” (financial or otherwise) that you’re not totally executing?